RichieNy/RichieNy/README.md

 <br />

 ## I am a Student, Developer, and Content Creator!
-- 🔭 I'm currently working on a [Minecraft Server][parasite] as well as helping Minehut with Bugs Reports/Feature Requests.
+- 🔭 I'm currently working on a [Minecraft Server][award] as well as helping Minehut with Bugs Reports/Feature Requests.
 - 🌱 I'm currently learning TypeScript
-- 📒 I'm a sophomore in High School
+- 📒 I'm a junior in High School

 ### Connect with me: